The purpose of this statement is to provide members with NZCETA policy on Digital Technologies in secondary schools. It can be used to:

 - Provide information for use with students, parents and the wider school community.

-The term Digital Technologies is used to describe the u se of digital resources to effectively find, analyse, create, communicate, and use information in a digital context.
-This encompasses the use of web 2.0 tools, digital media tools, programming tools and software applications.
+Definition The term Digital Technologies is used to describe the use of digital tools, knowledge and skills to effectively find, analyse, store, manipulate, create, share and use information in a digital context.
+This encompasses the use of digital media tools, online tools, computer programming tools, electronic and robotic tools and a wide range of software applications.

-NZCETA will no longer be using the separate titles of Information Management and Technology ICT for categorizing digital resources, preferring to use the more generic title of “Digital Technologies”.
+Rationale NZCETA will use the generic title of “Digital Technologies” to categorize the wide variety of resources that support the teaching of Computational Thinking and/or Designing and Developing Digital Outcomes.
 This title will be used as an umbrella term to describe the variety of computer based programmes of learning being offered within schools.
-This will include the subject titles: Information Technology; Technology ICT; Computing; Information Management; Text & Information Management.
+This will include subject titles such as: Digital Media, Computer Science, Electronics, and Digital Information.

 Links with the New Zealand Curriculum